ties/my-opinionated-packer-vagrant-boxes/README.md

 baseboxes build with packer for use with vagrant.
 This repository includes the packer templates to build the basebox.
-The build boxes are available through Amazon S3 (see links below).
+The build boxes are available through Amazon S3 and Vagrantcloud.

 Requirements
 ============